Ant-Ross/Ant-Ross.github.io/index.md

 My research is entitled *Integrating data and simulation towards a mobility services decision support system* where I will be working along with [Transport for Greater Manchester](https://www.tfgm.com/).

-I hold a masters degree in Transport Planning and the Environment by the University of Leeds and a bachelor's degree in Logistics and Supply Chain Engineering by the Universidad del Caribe.
+I hold a masters degree in Transport Planning and the Environment by the University of Leeds and a bachelor's degree in Logistics and Supply Chain Engineering by the Universidad del Caribe in Mexico.
 My interests include:

 * Public transport
 * Urban planning